dj-stripe/dj-stripe/docs/reference/settings.md

 ## DJSTRIPE_WEBHOOK_URL (=r"^webhook/$")

+!!! warning

+    This setting is deprecated and will be removed in dj-stripe 2.9.

 This is where you can tell Stripe to send webhook responses.
 You can set this to what you want to prevent unnecessary hijinks from unfriendly people.